garrandall/popular-music-data/tracks/sowing-the-seeds-of-love-tears-for-fears.md

 High time we made a stand and shook up the views of the common man The lovetrain rides from coast to coast
-Every minute of every hour - " I Love a Sunflower " And I believe in lovepower, Love power, LOVEPOWER !!!
+Every minute of every hour - " I Love a Sunflower " And I believe in lovepower, Love power, LOVEPOWER!

 Sowing the Seeds of Love, seeds of love, seeds of love, sowing the seeds Sowing the Seeds of Love, seeds of love, seeds of love, sowing the seeds